1987 National Soccer League (Canada) season: NSL Canadian Championship

-Since the 1986 season, a joint effort was conducted between the Pacific Rim Soccer League of British Columbia, National Soccer League, and the Quebec National Soccer League to provide a national champion.
+Since the 1986 season, a joint effort was conducted between the Pacific Rim Soccer League of British Columbia, the National Soccer League, and the Quebec National Soccer League to provide a national champion.
 Their regional champions would face each other in a singles match for the championship.
 The Pacific Rim Soccer League participated in the first tournament but ceased operations in 1987.
 While their league cup champions would compete for the NSL Canada Cup.